 The Subway mobile app for restaurant ordering is an awesome example of an ordering app.
 It offers both basic features and extra ones.
 Users like the way they can customize their orders by picking ingredients and checking what the sandwich will look like.
 Subway also offers various rewards that customers can earn every time they order.
 Finally, in the COVID-19 pandemic, the company introduced three options for getting the food — pick up, curbside, and delivery.

 Ordering food by messenger is another way to create an online ordering system for your business.
 This option differs from ordering via an application — your customers can place an order through popular messengers such as Viber, WhatsApp, and Telegram.

 You can also let customers use chatbots to order.
 Chatbots are a great way to provide a personalized customer experience.
 Since they don’t require human intervention, you don’t need to hire staff members to operate chatbots.

 Most chatbots are built into messengers such as Slack, Telegram, Discord, and Kik.
-This option is becoming popular, as developing a chatbot is more affordable than developing an app.
+This option is becoming popular, as the implementation of a chatbot is more affordable than the restaurant ordering system development.
 Plus, many people are already using messengers.
 With chatbots, users can open a messaging app, choose a chat, and start ordering.

 This is what ordering via a chatbot looks like.